 “I don’t want to tell a bride that she shouldn’t look good for the wedding,” says Dr. Louis Aronne, a prominent weight loss specialist in NYC and director of the Comprehensive Weight Control Program at NY-Presbyterian/Weill Cornell Medical Center.
 Dr. Oliver R. Di Pietro, a doctor in Florida who uses NG tubes as a weight loss method for his patients stated: “At first I decided not to do it for people who just want to lose a few pounds, but then I thought, why should I say 5 or 10 pounds are not enough?
 People want to be perfect.”
 These quotes demonstrate the normative expectation that brides should lose weight in preparation for their weddings.
 This attitude is prevalent both in the article and in our society.
 A study by Cornell University cited in the article found that 70% of engaged women wanted to lose weight, on average 20 pounds.

-I would like to pose these questions: why do healthy women (many of whom are not overweight) feel compelled to contort their bodies using methods that could jeopardize their physical health?
-Why do women desire to present themselves as other than what they usually are for a memorable occasion?
+I would like to pose these questions: why do women (and increasingly men) feel compelled to contort their bodies using methods that could jeopardize their physical health?
+Why do we desire to present ourselves as other than what we usually are for a memorable occasion?
 And why is this considered normative?
 I believe that if we can open a conversation about these questions we will find ourselves in a discourse about the forces in our society that so often lead women to feel “not good enough” as we are.
 The weight loss measures outlined in this article are a disturbing reflection of our culture’s unattainable standards of beauty for women and highlight the profitable nature of the industries that exploit this illusory ideal.